 A glance at a coating business’ product offering will normally uncover something beyond coatings.
 They will have a lot of different items that are intended to work with your covering.
 The utilization of extravagant branding and names makes them desirable as a ‘coordinating set’ in the eyes of customers.

 The truth of the matter is, ceramic coatings do require unique care.
-These organizations would adore for you to discard your present items and buy the entire product line of theirs.
+These organizations would adore for you to discard your present items and buy their entire product line.

 I would like to say it again that I do not believe there is anything wrong with that.
 In case you like their items, purchase as much as you need.
 Remember this, however: